duplode/elo-zs/docs/folyami.md

 - $c = \frac{8}{15}\left(1 - \frac{2}{3(2\pi\sqrt{29}-3)}\right) \approx
   0.5188$ is chosen so that $S_{X}$ is as close as possible to the Elo expected score.
-The point of such an adjustment is keeping Elo and Folyani ratings broadly comparable given a common choice of $K$.
+The point of such an adjustment is keeping Elo and Folyami ratings broadly comparable given a common choice of $K$.
   Gamma shapes other than 3 would require a different value of $c$ to play this role.
 - Given $\alpha = \frac{\ln 10}{400}$, we have $c\alpha \approx
   0.002986$.

-The graph below shows the Elo and Folyani expected scores, as well as the bare shape 3 gamma victory probability without the adjustment by
+The graph below shows the Elo and Folyami expected scores, as well as the bare shape 3 gamma victory probability without the adjustment by
 $c$.